4site-interactive-studios/4site-en-landing-page-redirect/README.md

 ## Date Configuration

-The script uses the `YYYY-MM-DD` date format (ISO 8601 standard) for all date configurations.
+The script only supports the `YYYY-MM-DD` date format (ISO 8601 standard) for all date configurations.
 This ensures clear, unambiguous date matching.
+No other date formats are supported.

 ### Configuration Structure